 Hospice services are delivered on an intermittent basis, as needed by the individual, through a professional team.
 Services are available 24 hours a day, 7 days a week to provide support and care to patients and family members as needed.
 The team includes:

 Hospice nurses specialize in palliative care which is a special kind of care that keeps pain to a minimum and increases comfort.
 The nurse is the liaison between the patient and the physician and other health care professionals and makes intermittent visits to monitor and evaluate your condition.
 The nurse provides the patient and family with information about the illness and helps manage the pain and symptoms of the disease.
 Many Florida hospice providers use certified hospice and palliative care nurses who have obtained specialized training.

 The social worker is a counselor to the patient and the family.
-The social worker assists the family with financial, insurance, and legal issues, and helps them understand the personal and social challenges of illness, disability, and the dying process.
-The social worker arranges volunteer support and other services in the community which is available as resources.
+They assist the family with financial, insurance, and legal issues, and help them understand the personal and social challenges of illness, disability, and the dying process.
+The social worker arranges volunteer support and other services in the community which are available as resources.

 Spiritual issues are an important part of the care of the patient requiring hospice care.
 Preferences are discussed with the patient and family members.
 In addition to the support provided by the patient’s church or synagogue, hospice spiritual counselors help patients address life closure and the meaning of life.
 Assistance with memorial services and funerals is available at the family’s request.

 Home health aides are skilled in helping the patient and caregiver with the personal care of the patient, such as personal grooming, some light housekeeping or meal preparation, and many other duties as needs arise.
 Aides provide a break for caregivers in the normal routine of personal care and they offer both physical and emotional support.
 Personal care services are provided to patients on an intermittent basis.